Along the Sylvan Trail

 ISBN-13: 978-1944986421

 This episodic novel dips into the lives of struggling and relatable characters as they confront futures that aren’t clearly dictated by conventional planning.
 The book follows Amber, a young scientist who understands how most things work except for her own heart.
 Her best friend Josie ricochets from visual arts to poetry to inn-keeping.
 They keep each other emotionally afloat while their lives stumble along in uncertainty.
 Share in their quest to find their place in the world.
+Now available as an Audible audiobook!

 The Small-Town Midwest: Resilience and Hope in the Twenty-First Century